 2. Luigi for Complex Python Pipelines

-Luigi is an open-source Python-based tool that builds complex pipelines.
-Developed by Spotify to automate insane workloads Luigi serves data-driven corporations like Stripe and Red Hat.
+Luigi is an open-source, Python-based tool that is used for building complex pipelines.
+Developed by Spotify to automate heavy workloads, Luigi is used by data-driven corporations such as Stripe and Red Hat.

 - Command-line interface integration

 The primary difference between Luigi and Airflow is the way these top Python ETL tools execute tasks and dependencies.
-On Luigi, you'll find "tasks" and "targets," and tasks consume targets.
-(A task will plop out a target; another task will eat that target and plop out another target.)
-This target-based approach is perfect for simple Python-based ETL, but Luigi struggles with hyper-complex tasks.
+In Luigi, you'll find "tasks" and "targets," and tasks consume targets.
+This target-based approach is perfect for simple Python-based ETL, but Luigi may struggle with highly complex tasks.

-- Unlike Airflow, Luigi doesn't automatically schedule, alert, monitor, or sync tasks to workers.
+- Unlike Airflow, Luigi does not automatically schedule, alert, monitor, or sync tasks to workers.

-- Towards Data Science says Luigi uses a "target-based approach," but its UI is "minimal," with no user interaction for running processes.
+- According to Towards Data Science, Luigi uses a "target-based approach," but its UI is "minimal," with no user interaction for running processes.

 Recommended Reading: Building an ETL Pipeline in Python